Bamboccianti: Artists

 Many of the artists associated with the Bamboccianti were members of the Bentvueghels (Dutch for 'birds of a feather'), an informal association of mainly Dutch and Flemish artists in Rome.
-It was customary for the Bentvueghels to adopt an appealing nickname, the so-called 'bent name'.
-The bent name of the Dutch painter Pieter van Laer was "Il Bamboccio", which means "ugly doll" or "puppet".
+It was customary for the Bentvueghels to adopt an appealing nickname, the so‑called 'bent name'.
+The bent name of the Dutch painter Pieter van Laer was 'Il Bamboccio', which means 'ugly doll' or 'puppet'.
 This was an allusion to van Laer's ungainly proportions.
-Van Laer is regarded as the initiator of the Bamboccianti style of genre painting and his nickname gave the genre and the group of artists its collective name.
-He became the inspiration and focal point around which likeminded artists congregated during his stay in Italy (1625-1639).
+Van Laer is regarded as the initiator of the Bamboccianti style of genre painting, and his nickname gave the genre and the group of artists its collective name.
+He became the inspiration and focal point around which like‑minded artists congregated during his stay in Italy (1625–1639).

-The initial Bamboccianti included Andries and Jan Both, Karel Dujardin, Jan Miel, Johannes Lingelbach and the Italian Michelangelo Cerquozzi.
-Sébastien Bourdon was also associated with this group during his early career.
-Other Bamboccianti include Michiel Sweerts, Thomas Wijck, Dirck Helmbreker, Jan Asselyn, Anton Goubau, Willem Reuter, and Jacob van Staverden.
+The initial Bamboccianti included Andries and Jan Both, Karel Dujardin, Jan Miel, Johannes Lingelbach and the Italian artist Michelangelo Cerquozzi.
+Sébastien Bourdon was also associated with the group during his early career.
+Other Bamboccianti include Michiel Sweerts, Thomas Wijck, Dirck Helmbreker, Jan Asselyn, Anton Goubau, Willem Reuter and Jacob van Staverden.

-The Bamboccianti influenced Rococo artists such as Domenico Olivieri, Antonio Cifrondi, Pietro Longhi, Giuseppe Maria Crespi, Giacomo Ceruti, and Alessandro Magnasco.
+The Bamboccianti influenced Rococo artists such as Domenico Olivieri, Antonio Cifrondi, Pietro Longhi, Giuseppe Maria Crespi, Giacomo Ceruti and Alessandro Magnasco.
 Their paintings of everyday Roman life continued into the nineteenth century through the works of Bartolomeo and Achille Pinelli, Andrea Locatelli and Paolo Monaldi.
-A Bambocciante not yet identified painted also an Assalto d'armati (armed assault), now in the Forlì "Pinacoteca Civica" (City Art Gallery).
+A still‑unidentified Bambocciante also painted an Assalto d'armati (armed assault), now held in the Pinacoteca Civica (City Art Gallery) in Forlì.

 Characteristics

-Giovanni Battista Passeri, a seventeenth-century chronicler of art, described van Laer's work as an "open window" that provides an accurate representation of the world around him, characteristics applied to the Bamboccianti in general:
+Giovanni Battista Passeri, a seventeenth‑century chronicler of art, described van Laer's work as an "open window" that provides an accurate representation of the world around him – a characteristic applied to the Bamboccianti in general:

 "era singular nel represetar la veritá schietta, e pura nell'esser suo, che li suoi quadri parevano una finestra aperta pe le quale fussero veduti quelli suoi successi; senza alcun divario, et alterazione."